Origins of the Standardbred Horse

 For practical purposes New Zealand Stud Book records are available through Harness Racing New Zealand’s Infohorse service.

-All New Zealand-bred Standardbreds are currently freeze branded for identification.
-The brand is placed in an upper near-side neck position on two lines.
+Before 2020/21 season, all New Zealand-bred Standardbreds were freeze branded only.
+The brand appears in an upper near-side neck position on two lines.
 The top line represents the season of birth followed by a ‘Z’ (for New Zealand), and the bottom line a six-digit number.
 All numbers are represented by symbols as follows:

 Australian, European and North American stock carry different brands.